jonnylin13/omega/README.md

 * Familiar development environment
 * Uses a microservice architecture where state is decoupled into center, login, shop, and channel servers
 * Can be run in a cluster of processes, or each service can be run independently on a different machine
-* Uses token-based authentication for intra-server communication
+* Uses token-based authentication for intraserver communication
-* Uses multi-threading to delegate compute-heavy tasks
+* Uses multithreading to delegate compute-heavy tasks
 * Advanced metrics with Prometheus

 ## Setup and contribution